The Perfect Cancun Itinerary: From 3 to 7 Days + Useful Tips (By Car or Bus)

 Uber

-If you are wondering, there is no Uber in Cancun.
+If you are wondering, there is Uber in Cancun, but it’s complicated.
 Even though the law finally approved the car-shared services a few years ago, many taxi drivers didn’t approve of it and showed their disagreement with violent actions.

 However, the taxi association decided to meet the UBER car share company halfway and now some taxi drivers have also joined.
 However, you can use it in the Hotel Zone or in the proximity of a taxi stand.